Phones · Resale guide

 |---|---|---|

-Prices also adjust based on the specific storage and RAM variant.
-A 256GB/12GB RAM model will command a higher price than a 128GB/8GB RAM variant within each condition bracket.
+Remember, specific storage variants will adjust these prices slightly.
+A 256GB model will always command more than a 128GB one.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Vivo V40 in 2026